National Security Council (Sweden)

-The National Security Council of Sweden (Swedish: Nationella säkerhetsrådet) is the body under the Swedish government in which matters of national security are discussed and security cooperation between different departments organized.
+The National Security Council of Sweden (Nationella säkerhetsrådet) is the body under the Swedish government in which matters of national security are discussed and security cooperation between different departments organized.
 A number of other countries also have similar councils, many of these serving as inspiration for the decision to establish the Swedish National Security Council.

 Composition

-The National Security Council is chaired by the Prime Minister and consists of cabinet ministers.
-These are: The Minister of Justice, the Minister of Foreign Affairs, the Minister of Defence, the Minister of Civil Defence and the Minister of Finance.
+The National Security Council is chaired by the prime minister and consists of cabinet ministers.
+These are: The minister of justice, the minister of foreign affairs, the minister of defence, the minister of civil defence, and the minister of finance.
 Other leaders of political parties that are members of the government also become members of the council.

 While those mentioned above are the only members of the council and are entitled to attend all meetings, the prime minister may invite others to attend individual meetings.
-These have so far included the leaders of all political parties in the Riksdag, the National Police Commissioner and the Supreme Commander of the Swedish Armed Forces.
+These have so far included the leaders of all political parties in the Riksdag, the national police commissioner and the chief of defence.

 As of July 2025, the National Security Council's membership is as follows: